thalamicseg/thomasdocker/README.md

 - Use the thomas_csh_mv wrapper provided for standard MPRAGE or T1 (FSPGR or BRAVO in older GE) data

   Usage: ```thomas_csh_mv MPRAGEorT1_file <ro/lo>```

+## Docker usage
+- There are multiple ways to use the container.
+You can launch a container and mount the folder with your data inside the container and then run it manually or a script inside the container.
+You can also directly run it from the command line by launching the container with a bash command.
+- Method 1.
+Launch the container using ```docker run -v ${PWD}:${PWD} -w ${PWD} --user $(id -u):$(id -g) --rm -it thomas ```